 While it took a while to roll out around the country, YouTube TV is now available in every television market in the U.S. This expansion completed with Glendive, Montana, according to a tweet from YouTube TV.

 The YouTube TV app is also available on Android, iOS, laptops and desktops, as well as Amazon's Fire TV devices.
+Plus, the YouTube TV iPhone app is about to leapfrog YouTube's app.
 YouTube TV apps have also been on on Apple TV boxes and Roku TVs and other Roku devices, including the Express, Ultra and Stick.

 Can I get YouTube TV on my smart TV?